Back to Roku Guides

 Common Causes

-• Phone on 5GHz and Roku on 2.4GHz band with client isolation
+• Phone and Roku on different networks/bands

 Most fixes happen in the first 3 steps.